 Yosemite

 If you’re looking for a national park near Mono Lake, Yosemite is only about 1-hour away.
 You can easily get there in the late spring, summer, to early fall.
 The Tioga Pass Rd is closed during the winter when there is snow.
+However, visiting winter in Yosemite is beautiful and worth making a separate trip since it’s quite the detour.

 Benton

 Looking for Mono Lake hot springs?
-Benton is known for hot springs is about an hour and a half away.
+Benton is known for its hot springs and is about an hour and a half away.
 It’s also a historical mining town and popular for camping, hiking, and riding horses.

 Hot Springs near Mono Lake